 The track ends at the east side of Pentecost River crossing on Gibb River Road.

-After that the road meanders through Livistonia Range (beautiful falls in wet season) and ends at Ivanhoe River crossing.
+After that, the road meanders through Livistonia Range (beautiful falls in the wet season) and ends at Ivanhoe River crossing.

-Please note this crossing is very dangerous and often it is closed due to high water level and saltwater crocodiles.
+Please note this crossing is very dangerous and often it is closed due to high water levels and saltwater crocodiles.

 As an alternative, you can take Valentine Springs Road that joins the highway to Kununurra.

 Tire Repair Kit – to fix the tire by yourself when you don’t have access to the tire shop (we use Oztrail)